How does my child get to and from the camps?

 Many of the venues we use are fairly remote with limited mobile connectivity.
 We will provide all parents and guardians with contact numbers of the venue as well as Root Camp Project Manager at the venue.

-Mobile phones and iPads are allowed however we request that these only be used during free time or for Root Camp related activity.
-We are often at locations with limited connectivity so mobile phones/ iPads may not always work.
+Mobile phones and tablets are allowed however we request that these only be used during free time or for Root Camp related activity.
+We are often at locations with limited connectivity so mobile phones/ tablets may not always work.
 Most importantly, Root Camp is an intensive experience where we highly encourage young people immerse themselves in the course and their surroundings.

 If my child gets injured or ill, what will happen?

-Depending on severity, we will treat the participant with first aid by qualified staff.
+Depending on severity, first aid qualified staff will treat the participant onsite.
 If necessary, we will contact the local doctor, or take the student to the nearest hospital.

 We carry out comprehensive risk assessment and are aware of the nearest hospital and clinic.
-The Director will escort the injured/ unwell student.
+The Director will escort the injured/unwell student throughout the process.
 A consent form to do so is provided to parents as part of the application process.

 We have participants from all over the UK (as well as the world) come to our courses.
 They are from different schools and colleges, with some on their gap year.
 We would be able to put you in touch with past participants if you like.
 Please also look at participants testimonials on our website for feedback from previous years.